compromise-evident/WhatNext/README.md

 If primes can be recognized, so might semiprimes.
 And if that, perhaps their factors.
 Desirable outcome is failure--adding to statistical proof of the inexistence of semiprime reversal shortcuts.
 [Old cpp from November 5 2022](https://coliru.stacked-crooked.com/a/59dae62225b7e270)

+**Update:**

+It's working.
+Out of 20 training items, it brought misclassification from 17 down to 3 misclassified in just a few seconds.
+That saved model should be better be begin with when training on 40 items?

 # EXIF_tilted